• Skip to main content

 Today, the 800-acre property includes a retreat and conference center, as well as lodging in one of its 2 beautifully furnished guest rooms.
 Day visitors can also reserve tea or tours online.

-One man built Bishop Castle!
+One man alone built Bishop Castle.
 One man!
-Jim Bishop is a testament to the adage: If you build it, they will come.
-As a 15-year old kid who loved the mountains he began building a small cabin from rocks and soon he was unstoppable.
+Jim Bishop was a testament to the adage: If you build it, they will come.
+As a 15-year-old kid who loved the mountains, he began building a small cabin from rocks, and soon he was unstoppable.

-Today, the towering castle boasts a grand ballroom, soaring towers, bridges with 100-mile vistas and even a fire-breathing dragon.
-The castle in Rye is always open and free of charge but best to check their website before visiting.
+Today, the towering castle boasts a grand ballroom, soaring towers, bridges with 100-mile vistas, and even a fire-breathing dragon.
+The castle in Rye, which is southwest of Pueblo, is always open and free of charge, but best to check their website before visiting.

 Dunafon Castle Idledale Colorado